juergenweb/FrontendContact/README.md

 ```

-This is all you have to do, if you do not want to modify some values.
+If you want to change some parameters of the global settings (fe changing of the receiver address, hide a certain field,...), you have to grab the form object first, manipulate all the parameters or elements and render it at the end.

-If you want to send the messages to a different email address as set in the module configuration, you can set the recipient manually.
+Just take a look of the following example to change the receiver address.
+You will find much more examples inside the examples folder or inside the module configuration page of this module.

 ```php
 // render the form